The Dry (TV series): Production

-Harris was inspired to develop the series back in 2016, given her sense of being estranged from her Irish identity.
+Harris was inspired to develop the series in 2016, given her sense of being estranged from her Irish identity.
 The series was in development from Element for RTÉ One in 2020, and it was confirmed that December that the project would receive funding from the Broadcasting Authority of Ireland.
-In August 2021, it was announced BritBox UK had commissioned The Dry from Element in association with Screen Ireland, ITV Studios, and RTÉ.
-Harris is executive producing the series alongside Emma Norton, Michael Dawson, Ed Guiney, and Andrew Lowe of Element.
+In August 2021, it was announced BritBox had commissioned The Dry from Element in association with Screen Ireland, ITV Studios and RTÉ.
+Harris is executive producing the series alongside Emma Norton, Michael Dawson, Ed Guiney and Andrew Lowe.

-Alongside the commission came the casting announcement; Roisin Gallagher would lead the series with Ciarán Hinds, Siobhán Cullen, Moe Dunford, Adam J. Richardson, and Pom Boyd rounding out the cast.
+Alongside the commission came the casting announcement; Roisin Gallagher would lead the series along with Ciarán Hinds, Siobhán Cullen, Moe Dunford, Adam J. Richardson and Pom Boyd.

-Principal photography began in August 2021.
+Principal photography for the first series began in August 2021.

 Episodes

+Series 1

+The series was released on 5 May 2022.

+Series 2

+The series was released on 14 March 2024.